 Refer to agency requirements when determining the appropriate method(s) of sample reduction.
 In general, the selection of a particular method to reduce a sample depends on the initial size of the sample vs. the size of the sample needed for the specific test to be performed.
 It is recommended that, for large amounts of material, the initial reduction be performed using a mechanical splitter.
 This decreases the time needed for reduction and minimizes temperature loss.
-Further reduction of the remaining HMA may be performed by a combination of the following methods, as approved by the agency.
+Further reduction of the remaining asphalt mixture may be performed by a combination of the following methods, as approved by the agency.

 The methods for reduction are:

-- Mechanical Splitter Method
+- Mechanical Splitter Type B (Riffle) Method

-- Type A (Quartermaster)

-- Type B (Riffle Splitter)

 - Quartering Method

 - Full Quartering

 - By Apex

 - Incremental Method